FLMRobert/OpenLedModule/README.md

 * If one LED breaks: fix the LED.
 * If the whole LED module breaks: replace it.
-* If a circuit path breaks: fix it.
 * If the power supply breaks: replace it.

 It's easy - believe me.